dmustanger/7dtd-ServerTools/README.md

 Other Tools<br>
 <br>
 <br>
-Auction box: players can one item or stack at a time by placing it in a box and selling it through the auction system<br>
+Auction box: players can sell one item or stack at a time by placing it in a box and selling it through the auction system<br>
 Players can buy it as they please with their wallet coins<br>
 <br>
 Shop: setup a list of items and prices for players to purchase inside or outside of a trader zone.
 Includes a wallet system<br>